Associate Professor (also Department of Spanish & Portuguese)

 Selected peer-reviewed articles:

-- Shin, Naomi L. Child heritage speakers’ Spanish morphosyntax: Rate of acquisition and crosslinguistic influence.
-To appear in Kim Potowski (ed.), Handbook of Spanish as a minority/heritage language.
+- Shin, Naomi L. 2018.
+Child heritage speakers’ Spanish morphosyntax: Rate of acquisition and crosslinguistic influence.
+In Kim Potowski (ed.), Handbook of Spanish as a heritage language.
+235-253.
 Routledge.

 - Shin, Naomi L., Pablo Requena & Anita Kemp.
 Bilingual and monolingual children’s patterns of syntactic variation: Variable clitic placement in Spanish.
 To appear in Alejandra Auza and Richard Schwartz (Eds.), From typical language development to language disorders in Spanish-speaking children: Language processing and cognitive functions.